eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

   code --install-extension ms-vscode-remote.remote-containers
   ```

-### Proxy configuration
+{{% alert title="Proxy configuration" %}}
 A non proxy configuration is used by default.
 If you are working behind a corporate proxy you will need to specify proxy settings.
+{{% /alert %}}

 <details>
 <summary>Please expand for information on configuring proxy settings</summary>